Police Command of the Islamic Republic of Iran: Provincial Security Council

 The Provincial Security Council is the highest provincial security body and is made up of the justice administration chief as well as the provincial police chief; it has the task to manage matters pertaining to security.
 The council has a provincial jurisdiction charged of managing police issues, ranging from public security issues to handling of serious criminal cases.

 Top organization

 All issues related to the Law Enforcement Force within the framework of the law are entrusted with the Interior Ministry; but in the areas of war, the authority lies with the Deputy Chief Commander of the Joint Forces.
-Police top officers are directly appointed by the Supreme Leader.
+Top Police officers are directly appointed by the Supreme Leader.
 Law Enforcement Force also consists of several different provincial deputies.
 Provincial commanders rank between Colonel and Brigadier General, while provincial branch heads rank Colonel.

 Branches

 The Police-110 unit specializes in rapid-response activities in urban areas and dispersing gatherings deemed dangerous to public order.
-Marine police have 100 inshore patrol and 50 harbor boats.
+Marine police have 100 inshore patrols and 50 harbor boats.

-The Law Enforcement Force of Islamic Republic of Iran have a number of branches, each with specialized duties:
+The Law Enforcement Force of the Islamic Republic of Iran has a number of branches, each with specialized duties: